-Sidika Karakas, M.D.: Dr. Karakas's research focuses on the effects of diet and nutrients on hormones, obesity, insulin resistance, lipid disporders, inflammation and reproductive disorders associated with PCOS.
+Sidika Karakas, M.D.: Dr. Karakas's research focuses on the effects of diet and nutrients on hormones, obesity, insulin resistance, lipid disorders, inflammation and reproductive disorders associated with Polycystic ovarian syndrome (PCOS).

 Lars Berglund, M.D., Ph.D.: Dr. Berglund’s research focus is in the area of lipoprotein metabolism and cardiovascular disease and his research is funded by NHLBI.
 He has published more than 170 peer-reviewed papers and is a member of the Editorial Board of Arteriosclerosis, Thrombosis and Vascular Biology, the Journal of Clinical Endocrinology and Metabolism, and Metabolic Syndrome and Related Disorders.
 He is a member of the NIH AIDS, Clinical Research and Epidemiology (ACE) study section, the American Heart Association Peer Review Committee and the Clinical Guidelines subcommittee of the Endocrine Society.